FINISHING YOUR BASEMENT: ELECTRICAL CONSIDERATIONS FOR NORTHERN COLORADO HOMEOWNERS

 When you first move into a new home, the basement often gets pushed to the backburner.
-It’s an easy choice - after all, it serves a great storage space while you get settled.
+It’s an easy choice - after all, it serves as a great storage space while you get settled.
 But before you know it, years can pass and the potential of that space remains untapped.

 Here’s how to turn your basement into a space that’s both practical and safe, while keeping your vision in mind: